gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter4.md

 * configured our CI environment to deploy to that instance
 * modified our web server to handle dynamic port allocation

+And now it's time to write some code!